Please click on the link below to go to our Home Learning page.

 How to help at home:

-· Hear them read as often as possible and read lots of stories to them to support their story telling language, including other Julia Donaldson stories.
+· Read lots of stories to them to support their story telling language, including other Julia Donaldson stories.